-Whether its today or tomorrow, we never know when our last breath will be, that is why the wise sages tell us to live each day as if it were our last!
+We never know when our last breath will be, perhaps today or tomorrow?
+This is why wise sages tell us to live each day as if it were our last!
 However, one day each and every one of us will go on our journey, one that our ancestors took before us.
-Isn’t it sad that no one in our family took time to write it down for us so we would know what to expect and how to follow them when it was our time?
+Isn’t it sad that no one in our family took the time to write it down for us?
+This way we would know what to expect and how to follow when it was our time?

 Knowledge lessens Fear